Arbuzov/mcp-helm/charts/playwright/README.md

 When `ingress.path` is not `/`, the annotation `nginx.ingress.kubernetes.io/use-regex: "true"` is automatically added.

+When you set an ingress host to `"*"`, the chart omits the `host` field from the generated Ingress rule so that controllers that support wildcard routing (for example, NGINX) can match any hostname.
+Some ingress controllers may require explicit hostnames instead.

 ### Environment variables

 | Name         | Description                                          | Value |